Everything You Need to Know

 When you apply for a visa to visit Canada, you may be asked to provide a letter of invitation from someone who is currently in the country.
 This letter will be used by visa officers to determine whether you meet the terms of Canada’s immigration law in order to be issued a visa.
 It’s important to note that a letter of invitation will not guarantee that you will be issued a visa.
 It’s also important to note that some visa offices require your letter to be notarized by a notary public.

-What should you include in your invitation letter?
+What should you include in your invitation letter to visit Canada?

-When you write a letter of invitation for your friend or family member who wishes to come to Canada, you must be sure to include the following information about that individual:
+When you write an invitation letter for your friend or family member who wishes to come to Canada, you must be sure to include the following information about that individual:

 Their full name

 Date of birth